Latvia profile - Overview

 Deep public spending cuts introduced by the subsequent Dombrovskis government led to discontent at home, but impressed international lenders enough to earn Latvia an IMF/European Union 7.5bn euro ($10bn) bailout.

 This has helped Latvia's economic recovery, and it returned to growth in 2011.
 By late 2012, its economic revival was the EU's strongest.
-Unemployment, while falling, nonetheless remains high.
-The country is set to join the euro at the start of 2014, despite popular uncertainty about the move.
+The country joined the eurozone at the start of 2014, despite the unpopularity of the move.

-Despite a relatively successful economic transition, Latvia has been struggling with a steep population decline since independence, as young Latvians in particular seek opportunities abroad.
+Despite a relatively successful economic transition, unemployment remains persistently high, and in recent years many young Latvians have left the country to seek opportunities abroad.
 Between 2000 and 2011, the population fell by about 13%.